KarlMoran/Quiz/README.md

 ## Unfixed Bugs

-At the moment the only thing Iam having a problem with is the score, it gives 2 points for a wright answer and 1 point for a wrong answer.
+At the moment the only thing I am having a problem with is the score, it gives 2 points for a right answer and 1 point for a wrong answer.

 ## Credits